About this series of articles

 The following is a summary of what you may leave to your beneficiaries.

 - All your moveable possessions situated in the UK.
 These would include possessions like your car, jewellery, furniture, paintings, and stamp collections.

 - All real property (land and buildings) located in the UK.
 If you own property in the UK as a joint tenant (as most married couples and civil partners do), then your half share passes automatically on your death to your co-owner.
 You have no choice in the matter.
 If you own property as 'tenants in common', then you can control who receives that share.

-- Note that the value of your share (whether you hold it as joint tenants or tenants in common) will be included in the valuation of your estate for the purposes of inheritance tax, unless one of the exemptions applies.
+- Note that the value of your share (whether you hold it as joint tenants or have a tenants in common agreement in place) will be included in the valuation of your estate for the purposes of inheritance tax, unless one of the exemptions applies.

 - Your business.
 (We have a separate article on passing on ownership of your business after your death that you might like to read.)